RocksForKids.com

 10 The Hardest Diamond is used to cut all minerals including diamonds.
 Diamond

-A good site that discusses hardness in gems and minerals can be found at http://www.gemselect.com:80/gem-info/gem-hardness-info.php
+For a more detailed article about HARDNESSclick here.
+A good site that discusses hardness in gems and minerals can be found at http://www.gemselect.com/gem-info/gem-hardness-info.php

-TRANSPARENCY ~ Transmitting Light Through Minerals
+Transparency ~ Transmitting Light Through Minerals

 A mineral can be: